papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

     :white_check_mark: The title in the left navigation and the title rendered on the page can be different

-If you have a title you would like to use that doesn't fit these guidelines, please discuss it with the formatting team prior to opening your pull request.
+If you have a title you would like to use that doesn't fit these guidelines, please discuss it with the formatting team before opening your pull request.

 ## Create Build Page Description

-Each Build page must include an an SEO-friendly meta-description of between 120 and 160 characters.
+Each Build page must include an SEO-friendly meta-description of between 120 and 160 characters.
 You can use Grammarly as an assistant for this task by following these steps:

 1. Paste your copy into a Grammarly document
 2. Select the **Write with generative AI** tab at the top of the right-hand column